 Read more testimonials

-Usually, lawyers contact Vanessa by phone or e-mail when they have a request.
+Usually, lawyers contact us directly by email or phone when they have a request.

 If you request work for a specific client file, we need to do a conflict check.
 After that, we can discuss the timeline and scope of the project.
 We will send a short retainer letter to confirm your instructions.